Kein Operationsplan reicht mit einiger Sicherheit über das erste Zusammentreffen mit der feindlichen Hauptmacht hinaus.

 So, if plans are useless, why plan?

 I’d wager that whatever ten-year plan you had for yourself a decade ago featured a path or outcome quite different from what actually unfolded, for better or worse.
 In fact, I’m hoping that’s the case.
 Life is too varied, rich, and interesting to be hemmed in by plans.
 And yet, consciously or unconsciously, we constantly plan.
 Even our hopes and dreams are rudimentary plans of a sort.
+As Gloria Steinem said, “Dreaming, after all, is a form of planning.”
 You maybe just need to flesh out the details.

 Ten years ago, my plans included ascending to a college presidency to cap off my career in higher education.
 Instead—after that proverbial punch in the mouth—my chronic and profound disappointment with the state of leadership in higher education prompted me to walk away altogether.
 Back then, I never could have imagined doing what I do now, but now I can’t envision doing anything else.